Okapi Conservation Project: Agro-forestry

 The program provides farmers with resources to make their farmland more productive, thus decreasing farmers' need for forest land.
 The program also works to reforest unused areas.

 Conservation education and community assistance

 OCP offers an education team that travels throughout the Okapi Wildlife Reserve, providing workshops, lectures, and presentations on the importance of biodiversity conservation and sustainable management of forest resources.
-The team also distributes education materials to all of the twenty-three schools in the Okapi Wildlife Reserve.
+The team also distributes educational materials to all of the twenty-three schools in the Okapi Wildlife Reserve.
 They also assist in school construction.

 Other projects

 Other projects include finding alternatives to hunting bush meat, such as raising tilapia and cane rats.
 Another activity is providing air surveillance and wildlife guard response to stop illegal activities in the reserve.